BeAPI/bea-silo/readme.md

 * Download and install using the built-in WordPress plugin installer.
 * Site Activate in the "Plugins" area of the admin.
-* Optionally drop the entire `bea-manage-theme-plugins` directory into `plugins`.
+* Optionally drop the entire `bea-silo` directory into `plugins`.
-* Add into your theme's functions.php file or through a plugin, the expected [Steps](https://bitbucket.org/beapi/bea-silo#steps).
+* Add into your theme's functions.php file or through a plugin, the expected [Steps](https://bitbucket.org/beapi/bea-silo#markdown-header-steps).

 # Steps